Your subject-specific guide to using library resources.

 Did you spot the artwork on the walls in the computer cluster?

-In response to one of the oldest books in the Law Library, The Hobart's Reports, poet Joanne Clement and artist Julia McKinlay created A Curious Case (etchings, 2017).
+In response to one of the oldest books in the Law Library, Hobart's Reports, poet Joanne Clement and artist Julia McKinlay created A Curious Case (etchings, 2017).
 These two pieces were commissioned by Newcastle Law School for the fortieth anniversary of the Law Library.

 You may also have noticed the caricatures of British judges on the walls.
 Did you spot anything unusual about how they were hung?